Samuel107/telekinesis-project/README.md

 The main goal of this project is to properly implement working VR scripts into a program.
 I am not focusing on beautiful visual or audio aspects.
 This will be just a simple demo to demonstrate the scripts.

 The next stage is to use these VR scripts as referrences to create a complete VR application while focusing on visual/audio/functionality aspects.
 This will be another project in the future.
 I will most likely developing it for a Oculus Rift.
 Hopefully I can get my hands on one.
-I will be looking for people to collaborate with, whether its code programmers, 3D model artists, audio makers, or even just creative people in this future project.
-I will post here when I am looking for people.
-I want to get comfortable first with my skills, before trying to create a group.
+I will be looking for people to collaborate with, whether its code programmers, 3D model artists, audio makers, or even just creative people for future projects.

 ## Project Layout